robertdebock/ansible-role-dns/README.md

 Requirements
 ------------

-Access to a repository that provides the package for bind.
+Bootstrap a system (many flavors) to use Ansible, likely the first role to depend on.
 Access to internet to download ftp://ftp.internic.net/domain/named.root.

 Role Variables